 Parameter Default Description Default Weigh Mode Language English Select from 16 languages available for the indicator weigh mode.
 See Section 6.5.1.
+Indicator must be rebooted for change to take affect.
 Date Format MMDDYYYY Select one of the four formats available: MMDDYYYY, DDMMYYYY, YYYYMMDD, YYYYDDMM.
 Date Separator Slash (/) Select one of three date separators available, Slash (/), Dash (-), Semi-colon (;).
 Time Format 12 Hour Select 12 hour or 24 hour time format.
 Time Separator Colon (:) Select Colon (:) or Comma (,) as the time separator.
 Decimal Format Dot (.)
 Select Dot (.) or Comma (,) as the format for the decimal.